 The Lexus LS has sold in relatively small volumes in recent years, which means it tends not to feature in the annual Driver Power customer-satisfaction survey.
 The Lexus brand, however, is always well represented and it's clear that owners are generally very satisfied indeed with the company's products.

 Lexus topped the poll of brands in 2020 – its fourth year in a row in this position.
 Just over 11% of owners reported faults, praising their cars' reliability and build quality.
 Safety is another strong point, while Lexus drivers love their cars' ride and handling.
-Slightly high fuel bills were the only real black mark on the brand's score sheet.
+High fuel bills were the only real mark on the brand's score sheet.